Narmatha-212006/Smart-Helpdesk-Ticketing-Solution-for-IT-Services/README.md

 * Provide real-time ticket status tracking.
 * Improve communication between users and IT support teams.
 * Provide an AI chatbot for quick assistance with common IT issues.
-* Generate a dashboard for monitoring helpdesk activities
+* Generate a dashboard for monitoring helpdesk activities.

 ---